robagar/pendower/README.md

 A simple app for displaying local tide and surf conditions.

+* High and low tides over the next few days
+* Wave heights (combined swell and wind waves)
+* Sunrise and sunset, with nautical twilight

 Designed for
 * [Raspberry Pi Zero](https://www.raspberrypi.com/products/raspberry-pi-zero/)
 * [Inky Impression 4"](https://shop.pimoroni.com/products/inky-impression-4?variant=39599238807635) e-ink display
 * Pendower Beach, Cornwall - my local beach, great for swimming and very occasionally surfable :)
 * ...but can be configured for other locations

-For the configured spot it shows the next three days
-* High and low tides
-* Wave heights over time (combined swell and wind waves)
-* Sunrise and sunset, with nautical twilight

 Data from the fantastic [stormglass.io](https://stormglass.io) API.
 It only makes three requests per day, so is well under the limit for the free non-commercial plan.